K-U-R-E/HEPT/README.md

 # H.E.P.T ~ Hybrid Engine Performance Tool

-This project is in association with the Kingston University's Rocket Propulsion Group.
+This project is in association with the Kingston University's Rocket Propulsion Group and its Aeropsace Engineering, Astronautics and Space Technology Group

 Authors: